tosmart01/polymarket-position-watcher/README.md

 - Maintain in-memory positions and order states per `token_id`, with blocking read APIs
 - Provide an extensible HTTP polling context as a WebSocket fallback
 - Built-in FIFO position calculator with mark-to-market valuation and PnL

+**Note: The project automatically handles WSS disconnections and reconnections.
+No manual WebSocket management is required.**

 ## Installation